jdyeakel/jdyeakel.github.io/teaching/advtopicsecoevo/syntheses.md

 ## What are Syntheses?

 During this course, each student is expected to turn in 7 syntheses, covering the range of topics that we explore (see schedule).

 Structure:
 1. A summary sentence that summarizes a *key concept* from a particular Topic.
 2. One example *per peer-reviewed paper* that we read in class that supports the summary sentence.
+If there are no peer-reviewed papers assigned to a particular topic, replace with an external peer-reviewed paper (that you find yourself).
 3. One example from an external peer-reviewed paper (that you find yourself) that supports the summary sentence.
 4. Two sentences that detail the implications of these observations/statements.

 Rules:
 1. Strict adherence to the structure defined above is mandatory.